La Gárgola: Reception

 Early critical reception to the album has been generally positive and has since gained high acclaim.
 AllMusic reviewer Gregory Heaney said the band has "found a way to avoid the perils of age and complacency, with the band somehow growing more into its own with each album...the real key to (La Gárgola) lies in open and ambient cuts like album closer "Twinge," where the heaviness is implied with ominous, reverb-drenched guitars and mysterious, almost mantra-like vocal repetition, creating a subtle tension that just can't be accomplished by distorted, in-your-face guitars."
 Loudwire noted that the experimentation is noticed in the album and comments about the band thinking outside the box.
 They go on to state "All in all, fans have come to know what to expect from Chevelle and the band definitely deliver on many of the signature sounds they've generated over the years."
-Loudwire would also go on to rank La Gargola No. 2 on their "Best Rock Albums of 2019" and No. 42 on their "66 Best Rock Albums of the Decade: 2010-2019".
+Loudwire ranked La Gárgola No. 2 on their list of Best Rock Albums of 2014 and No. 42 on their 66 Best Rock Albums of the Decade: 2010-2019, and included it in their list of the Best Hard Rock Album of Each Year Since 1970.
+Additionally, Loudwire ranked "Take Out the Gunman" as fourth greatest Chevelle song, with "Hunter Eats Hunter" placing at tenth place.

 Greg Fisher of Sputnikmusic stated "Deriving its title from a grotesquely carved figure, La Gárgola is by far the trio's darkest release, and the darkness suits them."
 Michael Rancic of Exclaim! was less positive stating "Inventiveness and originality aren't in Chevelle's playbook, which should surprise no one, but it still makes it difficult to want to come back to this rather front-loaded album for repeat listens."

+Commercial performance

-La Gargola debuted at No. 3 on the Billboard 200 album chart, selling 44,900 copies in the first week and becoming the band's highest charting album.
+La Gargola debuted at No. 3 on the Billboard 200 albums chart, selling 44,900 copies in the first week and becoming the band's highest charting album.
 The album has sold 153,000 copies in the United States as of July 2016.

+"Hunter Eats Hunter" reached No. 30 on weekly US Rock Airplay chart, while "An Island" peaked at 17 position on weekly US Mainstream Rock chart.